MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-integrate-dynamicscrm.md

 * System Administrator
 * Solution Customizer

-For more information, see [Create users and assign Microsoft Dynamics 365 (online) security roles](https://technet.microsoft.com/library/jj191623.aspx) on techNet and [How to: Manage Users and Permissions](ui-how-users-permissions.md).
+For more information, see [Create users and assign Microsoft Finance and Operations, Business edition (online) security roles](https://technet.microsoft.com/library/jj191623.aspx) on techNet and [Manage Users and Permissions](ui-how-users-permissions.md).

 This account is only used during the setup.
 Once the solution is imported into [!INCLUDE[d365fin](includes/d365fin_md.md)], the account is no longer needed.

-### <a name="setting-up-the-user-account-for-synchronization"></a>Setting up the user account for synchronisation
+### <a name="setting-up-the-user-account-for-synchronization"></a>Setting Up the User Account for Synchronisation
 The integration relies on a shared user account.
 So in your Office 365 subscription, you must create a dedicated user that will be used for synchronisation between the two services.
 This account must already be a valid user in Dynamics 365 for Sales, but you do not have to assign security roles to the account because the setup guide will do that for you.
 You must specify this user account one or more times in the setup guide, depending how much synchronisation you want to enable.
-For more information, see [Create users and assign Microsoft Dynamics 365 (online) security roles](https://technet.microsoft.com/library/jj191623.aspx) on techNet.
+For more information, see [Create users and assign Microsoft Finance and Operations, Business edition (online) security roles](https://technet.microsoft.com/library/jj191623.aspx) on techNet.

 If you choose to enable *item availability*, the integration user account must have a web services access key.
-This is a two-step thing in the [!INCLUDE[d365fin](includes/d365fin_md.md)] page for that user account, you must choose the **Change Web Service Key** button; and in the Dynamics 365 Connection setup guide, you must specify that user as the OData web service user.
+This is a two-step thing in the [!INCLUDE[d365fin](includes/d365fin_md.md)] page for that user account, you must choose the **Change Web Service Key** button; and in the Dynamics 365 for Sales Connection setup guide, you must specify that user as the OData web service user.

 If you choose to enable *sales order integration*, you must specify a user that can handle this synchronization - the integration user or another user account.